zanysoft/laravel-widgets/README.md

 ?>
 ```

-2) Add some facades here too.
-You can skip this step if you prefer custom blade directives.
+2) Add some facades here too if not auto-discover.

 ```php
 <?php